velvia/filo/wire_format.md

 The actual equation for determining when simpleFixedString works well is this:

     (maxStringLen + 1) < (4 + 4 + avgStringLen)

+## SimpleConstVector

+This is really a SimplePrimitiveVector, in which the data vector contains one element only.
+This vector logically represents this single element repeated *len* times.
+The NA bitmask is still available.

 ## DictStringVector